immutant/lein-immutant/README.md

 This isn't (yet) published to clojars, so you'll need to build it first.
 To do so, checkout this repo and `lein install`.

-### Adding to a project
+To install for all lein projects, execute:

+    lein plugin install lein-immutant 1.0.0-SNAPSHOT

-Add it as a dev dependency in your project.clj:
+If you don't want to install it for all lein projects, you can add it as a dev dependency in your project.clj:

     ...
     :dependencies [[org.clojure/clojure "1.3.0"]]